Lepidoptera

 Small Skipper Thymelicus sylvestris

-A formerly common resident, this species is now seen in much lower numbers than previously, although annual populations are prone to fluctuation.
-Despite searching the similar Essex and Lulworth Skippers have yet to be recorded.
+A formerly common resident, this grass feeding species is now seen in much lower numbers than previously, although annual populations are prone to fluctuation.
+Despite searching the similar Essex and Lulworth Skippers which have occurred in East Devon have not been recorded.

 [Papilionidae

-One was reported in the Buffer Zone on 17/7/06, a period of high migrant activity and in line with other recent county records.
-However these other records are now known to be deliberate releases.]
+One was reported in the Buffer Zone on 17th July 2006, a period of high migrant activity and in line with other recent county records.
+However those records are now known to be deliberate releases and the same apply to this record.]

 Pieridae